 The conciliator doesn’t have the power to order or deny compensation if you and the insurer are not able to come to an agreement during the conciliation meeting.
 Instead, he or she is responsible for reviewing all of the information presented and making a recommendation to a Department of Industrial Accidents judge for an informal proceeding called a conference.
 Per workers’ compensation law, once the recommendation is filed, a judge will be assigned and scheduled for a conference “immediately.”
 Realistically, the time from conciliation to a conference is based on the number of cases ahead of yours and can range from a few weeks to as long as six months.

 Both parties have the legal right to appeal the decision of a conference judge and request a hearing.
 During a hearing, there is a formal trial at which witnesses testify under oath and are cross-examined.
 The fee for filing an appeal is $350, which is paid by the requesting party.
-This fee pays for a medical exam by an “impartial physician” and once the doctor’s report is sent to the judge, other medical evidence will only admissible if the judge deems it necessary.
+This fee pays for a medical exam by an “impartial physician” and once the doctor’s report is sent to the judge, other medical evidence will only be admissible if the judge deems it necessary.
 If the conference judge orders the insurance company to compensate the employee and the insurance company appeals, benefits must still be paid while the appeal is pending.